Why Your Healthcare Provider Tests Your Blood Sugar

 If you don’t have diabetes, and your doctor orders a blood sugar test, what is he or she checking?
-In adults, a screening blood sugar test is generally used to determine whether your blood sugar is too high.
-Often, adults with elevated blood sugar don't experience obvious symptoms of diabetes or prediabetes.
-Catching and treating type 2 diabetes early is important to prevent complications of diabetes.
-According to 2011 statistics from the CDC, about 19 million people have been diagnosed with diabetes, while an additional 7 million Americans have diabetes but have not been diagnosed.
-The CDC estimates that, in 2010, at least 79 million people in the U.S. ages 20 and older, had prediabetes.
-In adults, type 2 diabetes accounts for the majority of all diagnosed cases.
+In adults, a screening blood sugar test is generally used to see whether blood sugar is too high.
+Often adults with raised blood sugar don't have obvious symptoms of diabetes or prediabetes.
+Finding and treating type 2 diabetes early is important to prevent problems that it can cause.
+According to 2011 statistics from the CDC, about 19 million people have been diagnosed with diabetes.
+An additional 7 million Americans have diabetes but have not been diagnosed.
+At least 79 million people in the U.S. ages 20 and older have prediabetes.
+In adults, type 2 diabetes makes up the most of the diagnosed cases.

 Type 2 on the rise

-There's an epidemic of type 2 diabetes in America.
-That epidemic can be controlled if more people begin to pay attention to lifestyle choices.
-As a society, we eat too much and we exercise too little.
-Some long-term damage to the body, especially the heart and circulatory system, may already be occurring during prediabetes.
-People with prediabetes are at high risk for developing type 2 diabetes.
-Studies have shown that people with prediabetes can prevent the development of type 2 diabetes by making changes in their diet and increasing their level of physical activity.
+Type 2 diabetes is on the increase in the U.S. This rise can be controlled if more people pay attention to lifestyle choices.
+Americans eat too much and exercise too little.
+Some long-term damage to the body may already be occurring in prediabetes.
+This is especially true for the heart and circulatory system.
+People with prediabetes are at high risk of developing type 2 diabetes.
+Studies have shown that people with prediabetes can put off getting type 2 diabetes by doing several things.
+They can make changes in their diet, exercise more, and lose weight.

 Many people don't know what type 2 diabetes is or why doctors are interested in their blood sugar levels.
-In diabetes, the hormone insulin, secreted by your pancreas, isn't used properly.
-Insulin allows your body to use sugar, starches and other food for energy.
-When there isn't enough insulin or your body's cells are unable to use what is there, blood sugar rises.
+The hormone insulin is made by your pancreas.
+Insulin allows your body to use sugar and other food for energy.
+Blood sugar rises when you don't have enough insulin.
+It also rises when your body's cells are unable to use what is there.